sybrew/the-seo-framework/readme.txt

 			2. Breadcrumbs no longer use fallback images, only set page/post images.
 				* Breadcrumbs' cache isn't invalidated, because this doesn't change the current usage behavior.
 			3. Parent pages' breadcrumbs now output social image, when applicable.
-			4. TODO The Blogpage-as-Homepage can now output a breadcrumb image, because you can now set an image in the homepage settings.
+			4. The Blogpage-as-Homepage can now output a breadcrumb image, because you can now set an image in the homepage settings.
 	* **Changed:**
 		* A source link is no longer generated on feed entries without content.
 	* **Removed:**